 The hilt designs developed by Radaelli and Pecoraro have been reproduced in our fencing sabres, with stainless steel guards and wire-wrapped sharkskin-pattern grips.
 The high-carbon flex-tempered steel blades closely follow the proportions of the period and are button-tipped for safety.
 The blade and hilt of the "Hutton" sabre are closer to the style of the true military sabre.
 The blade is somewhat shortened and lightened, with a rounded tip for effective training.
 All hilts will accept both blade styles.
-A replacement blade (OH2264) is available for the Radaelli and Pecoraro.
+A replacement blade (OH2264C) is available separately

 High-Carbon Flex-Tempered Blade

 Handle length: 6"